unrays/Pulse/README.md

 # Pulse
 A lightweight, ultra-modular C++ ECS framework for building flexible and efficient entity systems.

+This is primarily as much an architectural challenge as it is a syntax challenge.
+This project served as a way for me to get a little more comfortable with ECS designs, C++ syntax, and generic templates and typing.

 Current state
 ```cpp
 // Copyright (c) October 2025 Félix-Olivier Dumas.
 All rights reserved.